Kootek Portable Review

 If you are looking for a hammock to use as a shelter in anything but the perfect weather, you'll probably want to add a bug net and tarp.
 Kootek doesn't offer any accessory options, but those from many other brands will work just fine.

 We carefully inspected the stitching and construction in the hammocks we tested, trying to determine a difference between the end-gathered day models.
 What we found was very little difference.
-We expected to see more durable construction in the higher priced models but, to our eyes, they were the same.
-The Kootek, ENO Doublenest, and Wise Owl all share triple interlocking stitching and parachute fabric that feels and appears to be of the same quality.
+We expected to see more durable construction in the higher-priced models, but, to our eyes, they were the same.
+The Kootek and similar models all share triple interlocking stitching and parachute fabric that feels and appears to be of the same quality.

-We felt secure in these hammocks, but it's important to be cautious about sharp belt buckles, keys the might fall out of pockets and any other item that could poke a small hole.
-Once a hole is poked in a parachute fabric under tension, your bum is hitting the ground!
-For increased durability, we tested some models that used a rip-stop fabric such as the Top Pick for Ultralight Versatility, Sea to Summit Pro and the Kammock Roo.
+We felt secure in these hammocks, but it's important to be cautious about sharp belt buckles, keys the might fall out of pockets, and any other item that could poke a small hole.
+Once a hole is poked in a parachute fabric under tension, your bum is hitting the ground.
+For increased durability, we tested some models that used a rip-stop fabric.

-We noticed when unpackaging the Kootek that the cord tied to each end was loosely tied, with the ends floating free.
+When unpackaging the Kootek, we noticed that the cord tied to each end was loosely tied, with the ends floating free.
 Upon first use, the knot tightened up just fine but could just as easily have come undone altogether.
 You should always use caution and inspect knots to ensure they are tied properly before use.

 Ease of Set Up

 Kootek's included straps have 18 loops to attach the hammock to, compared to ENO's Atlas Strap at 15 loops, giving the Kootek slightly more adjustability.
-However, Kootek's straps are 59" long compared to ENO's Atlas Straps which measure 62".
+However, Kootek's straps are 59 inches long compared to ENO's Atlas Straps which measure 62 inches.
 A few extra inches in strap length increase the versatility of your hang more than a couple of extra loops because it allows a greater range of tree size and distance.

 Kootek uses a carabiner on either end to connect the 'mock to the straps.
 The 'biner included is a cheaply made steel carabiner.
-It's heavy compared to the lightweight 'biners included with all ENO hammocks and gate would often stick open, and we had to close it manually.
-You could easily replace it with a nice wire gate carabiner from any climbing shop to further improve the ease of set up, but it's certainly not necessary.
+It's heavy compared to the lightweight climbing grade 'biners, and the gate would often stick open, and we had to close it manually.
+You could easily replace it with a nice wire gate carabiner from any climbing shop to further improve the ease of setup, but it's certainly not necessary.

 A large end-gathered hammock is always a versatile camp item.
-Many times they are used for lounging and reading a book, watching a sunset with friends, or even sleeping at camp.
+They are often used for lounging and reading a book, watching a sunset with friends, or even sleeping at camp.
 The 550-pound weight capacity makes this 'mock versatile for a few friends or the kids to all pile into.

-Even if the Kootek weren't so inexpensive, we would still rank it up there with well-known brands like ENO.
-Its quality and size are on par with other tested models from Wise Owl, ENO, Grand Trunk and more.
+Even if the Kootek weren't so inexpensive, we would still rank it up there with well-known brands.
+Its quality and size are on par with other tested models we tested.
 It's one of the few day-use models that come with tree protection straps included, and you can't beat the price.